 Chief is a very appealing guy.
 There was a family in the run next to us looking at a different dog, but Chief caught their eye and they were eager to meet him.
 Unfortunately, they already owned another dog and Chief would do best as the only pet in his new home.
 But Chief loves people and will give you doggy kisses!
 He is fun and sweet and doesn’t act like an older dog, so don’t let his age deter you from taking him out and getting to know him.
 Come in soon to meet Chief!

 Lucy loves to snuggle.
 Whenever I sat down on the bench in the off-leash run, Lucy was quick to follow suit and happily stayed next to me while I pet her.
 When I sat down on the ground, she was by my side almost immediately.
 You can’t ask for a much better companion than that!
+Lucy attends play groups and alternates between hanging out on her own and romping with the other dogs, but she would still prefer to be the only dog in her future home.
 If you’re looking for a sweet older dog who just wants to love you and be loved in return, come in soon to meet Lucy.

 Merlin the six-year-old Heeler mix is a handsome bundle of energy.
 He’s one of those breeds that does best when they’re kept active.
 When I came to let Merlin out, he was literally jumping up and down in excitement–and boy, can he jump!
 Merlin quickly led the way to the off-leash run, where he had a fun time racing the dog on the other side of the fence.